renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/Back_End_testing/SQL.md

 **Example of UPDATE Statement:**

 ## 3. DELETE Statement
-   This SQL statement deletes the stored data from the SQL database.
+   This docs.SQL statement deletes the stored data from the docs.SQL database.

 **Syntax of DELETE Statement:**
 ```